skalenetwork/skale-consensus/docs/exit.md

 Exit procedure may be initiated by

-* EXTERNAL_EXIT_REQUEST - external exit request, such a terminate signal
+* EXTERNAL_EXIT_REQUEST - an external exit request, such as a terminate signal
-* EXTERNAL_EXIT_REQUEST - node rotation exit, where skaled self-exits to reload the config
+* NODE_ROTATION_EXIT - a node rotation exit, where skaled self-exits to reload the config
 * CONSENUS_FATAL_ERROR - a fatal error occurs in consensus, and consensus requests skaled to restart
-* CONSENUS_STUCK_RESTART - consensus determines that it is stuck and request skaled to restart
+* CONSENUS_STUCK_RESTART - consensus determines that it is stuck and requests skaled to restart

-Once the exit is initiated, skaled goes into INITIATE_SKALED_EXIT state.
+Once the exit is initiated, skaled goes into the INITIATE_SKALED_EXIT state.

 ## Exit procedure beginning steps